src-d/guide/engineering/conventions-go.md

 ## Supported Go Versions

-* Our libraries support latest two stable major versions of Go (e.g. 1.9.x and 1.10.x).
+* Our libraries support latest two stable major versions of Go (e.g. 1.10.x and 1.11.x).
 Both versions should be included in Travis CI.
   * Some of our libraries may support more versions, specially when there is wide-adoption outside source{d} (e.g. [go-git](https://github.com/src-d/go-git) currently supports three).
-  * We try to support new Go versions as fast as possible.
-Versions to test in Travis CI include `tip` with [allowed failures](https://docs.travis-ci.com/user/customizing-the-build#Rows-that-are-Allowed-to-Fail) to help us identifying problems with next version ahead of time.
 * Our applications support only latest [stable](https://golang.org/dl/#stable) Go version.

 ## Dependency Management